pebblecode/pebble-handbook/brand/readme.md

 ###Logo

 There are two logos, the square logo and the rectangle logo.
+The pebble {code} logo is set in FF Meta Bold.

 ####Rectangle Logo
 This is the default logo.
 It is used on the company website, and any paper document such as wireframes, statements of work or credentials.
 There are four versions: